8 g Chinese Panda 2022 gold coin

-Tavex is pleased to offer the 2021 Chinese Gold Panda coins, the most popular gold bullion coin series from the People’s Republic of China.
-Introduced in 1982 as legal tender by the Chinese Central Bank, it is the first gold bullion coin to vary the design of its main motif, an aspect highly appreciated by collectors.
+Tavex is pleased to offer the 8-gram Chinese Panda Gold Coin 2022, one of the most popular gold bullion coin from the People’s Republic of China.
+Introduced in 1982 as legal tender by the Chinese Central Bank, Panda is the first gold bullion coin to vary the design of its main motif, an aspect highly appreciated by collectors.
 Containing a gold purity of 99.9%, the Chinese Gold Panda coin exhibits a graceful portrait of a gentle and serene panda bear, a Chinese national symbol and one of the world’s rarest animals.
-Since 2016 the weight of Chinese gold Pandas is expressed in grams instead of ounces.

 Made with a unique engraving method, the Chinese Gold Panda coin diffracts bright and darker shades of gold, an exceptional aesthetic representation of the panda bear’s black patches and white fur.
 These artistic features, coupled with the coin’s high quality, have contributed to making the Chinese Gold Panda coin one of the four most sought-after investment-grade gold bullion coins in the world.
 For those who are keen on acquiring Chinese Gold Pandas as an investment, Tavex, as an official distributor for Europe, is able to offer market leading quotes for any desired quantity of this significant gold bullion coin.

 The price and premium of Chinese Gold Panda coins